Wilkon-Unternehmensgruppe/Hotel/CourtyardByMarriott-Wolfsburg/Daily2.md

   - Trail Balance
   - Credit Card Authorization
 #### Location and Order of End Of Day Report
-- *Cancelation REPORTS and 1 NO SHOW report in the Reservation Letter Tray in the BackOffice **Reservierungsbirefablag***
+- *Cancelation Reports and 1 NO SHOW report in the Reservation Letter Tray in the BackOffice **Reservierungsbirefablag***
 - *1 No show report in HSK Letter Tray in the backoffice*
 - *1 No show report with the Prepared Tagespläne in the Black Presentation Folder which is right betweeen the Cashier and the colored Drawer Box*
 - **File Order of End Of Day** *Ganze File Ordnung legen in der schwarze Buchhaltungs mappe under Trail as the following order*